 Goal: Build common language and understanding of structural racism to work for change

-• Workshops by the Racial Equity Institute (REI) conducted over Zoom
+• 1.5 Day Immersive Experience Workshop by the Groundwater Institute conducted over Zoom

-• Groundwater (December 14, 2022 from 9 am to noon) - uses data to show racism is structural in nature
+• Groundwater Presentation (3 hours) - uses data to show racism is structural in nature

-• Phase 1 (December 15 and 16, 2022 from 9 am to 5 pm each day) - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities
+• Racial Equity Institute 2-Day Workshop - shows how institutions, systems, and culture produce unjust and inequitable outcomes; helps participants recognize historical and root causes of disparities

 Community